noinarisak/okta-twilio-ivr/README.md

 # Okta-Twilio-IVR/VoiceBot Demo <!-- omit in toc -->

 Okta and Twilio integration IVR (Interactive Voice Response)/VoiceBot demo.
-This intergartion uses Okta for MFA on IVR/VoiceBot system.
+This intergartion uses Okta for MFA on IVR/VoiceBot system (Twilio).

 ***Scenario:***

 Jon needs to validate his identity against a VoiceBot.
-We able to validate Jon via pre-enrolled factor either SMS factor and Okta Verify Push, to then all Jon to navigate his acccount via the VoiceBot.
+We able to validate Jon via pre-enrolled factor either SMS and Okta Verify Push, to then all Jon to navigate his acccount via the VoiceBot.

 ## Table of Content <!-- omit in toc -->
 - [Pre-requirements](#pre-requirements)